Horizons Atlanta Program Sites

 Atlanta International School | Founded in 2016

-Horizons at Atlanta International School launched in 2016 with 41 students and will serve 135 students at full enrollment.
-The Horizons at Atlanta International School program fosters and celebrates the diversity of Horizons students through a blend of academic, social and emotional learning, cultural and enrichment activities, and physical fitness and health.
-The emphasis on international context and language learning at AIS plays a critical role in the design of our curriculum and program.
+Horizons Atlanta at Atlanta International School (AIS) launched in 2016 with 41 students and will serve 135 students at full enrollment.
+The AIS program fosters and celebrates the diversity of Horizons students through a blend of academic, social and emotional learning, cultural and enrichment activities, and physical fitness and health.
+The emphasis on international context and language learning at AIS plays a critical role in the design of the curriculum and program.
 The site partners with neighboring Garden Hills Elementary.

 Atlanta Technical College | Founded in 2013